 This flavor packed protein rich chicken substitute is made from the perfect ratio of wheat gluten aka “seitan” and silken tofu.
 The meatless but meaty mixture is then shaped into thin cutlets that resemble chicken breast, steamed, coated in panko bread crumbs and pan fried until golden crispy.

 It’s particularly lovely served with a Piccata sauce over mashed potatoes as a festive dish but could also be used as “vegan turkey” or “chicken parmesan” with a nice homemade tomato sauce alongside vegan fettucine Alfredo.
-It’s also great in tacos, fajitas, stir fries, a sandwich or added to a big salad or fried rice.
+It’s also great in tacos, fajitas, stir fries, a sandwich, added to a big salad, on top of the best mac and cheese or fried rice.

 - Wheat Gluten – otherwise known as wheat meat and wheat protein, a fine flour-like powder that is mostly gluten and no starch.
 Legend has it that it was discovered by Buddhist monks and used to encourage people to adopt a meat-free diet.